 We are also evaluating the promise of FASN inhibition, beyond MASH, in additional disease areas in which dysregulation of fatty acid metabolism also plays a key role, including in acne and certain forms of cancer.
-Denifanstat is currently being tested in China by the Company's license partner, Ascletis, a subsidiary of Ascletis Pharma in a Phase 3 clinical trial for moderate to severe acne vulgaris, and a Phase 3 trial in recurrent glioblastoma multiforme (GBM) in combination with bevacizumab.
-These results will inform our development strategy in these indications.
-We have completed IND-enabling studies for a second clinical candidate FASN inhibitor, TVB-3567.
+Denifanstat is currently being tested in China by our license partner, Ascletis BioScience Co.
+Ltd. (Ascletis), a subsidiary of Ascletis Pharma Inc. (Ascletis Pharma), in a Phase 3 clinical trial for moderate to severe acne vulgaris and a Phase 3 clinical trial in recurrent glioblastoma multiforme (GBM) in combination with bevacizumab.
+In November 2024, Ascletis announced completion of enrollment of 480 patients in the acne Phase 3 clinical trial and that it expects to announce topline results in the second quarter of 2025.
+We expect these results to inform our development strategy in these indications.
+We have completed Investigational New Drug (IND)-enabling studies for a second FASN inhibitor, TVB-3567.